laverdet/isolated-vm/README.md

 Isolate snapshots are a very useful feature if you intend to create several isolates running common libraries between them.
 A snapshot serializes the entire v8 heap including parsed code, global variables, and compiled code.
 Check out the examples section for tips on using this.

+**Note**: `createSnapshot` does not provide the same isolate protection like the rest of isolated-vm.
+If the script passed to `createSnapshot` uses too much memory the process will crash, and if it has an infinite loop it will stall the process.
+Furthermore newer v8 features may simply fail when attempting to take a snapshot that uses them.
+It is best to snapshot code that only defines functions, class, and simple data structures.

 **Please note that versions of nodejs 10.4.0 - 10.9.0 may crash while using the snapshot feature.